-Kentucky does not meet this goal.
-The state should adopt a policy that targets the tendency of preparation programs to require increasing amounts of professional coursework.
+Michigan does not meet this goal.
+The state should adopt a policy that targets the tendency of preparation programs to require increasing amounts of professional coursework; policy that addresses only the minimum coursework requirements does nothing to check this tendency.
 The state should encourage efficient delivery of content to teacher candidates and ensure that programs focus on preparation that will make teachers ultimately more effective in the classroom.
 Excessive coursework requirements do not leave room for electives or, in some cases, adequate subject-matter preparation.
 They may also discourage talented individuals from pursuing teaching careers.

-Kentucky should also review these coursework requirements on a regular basis to weigh their benefits and eliminate any requirements that are not relevant to teacher effectiveness.
+Michigan should also review these coursework requirements on a regular basis to weigh their benefits and eliminate any requirements that are not relevant to teacher effectiveness.
 If the state chooses not to limit the amount of professional coursework required by its teacher preparation programs, it should mandate that programs with excessive requirements show measurably superior results over programs with fewer.